SaidiAli/ndilandlord-server/README.md

-# NDI Landlord 2 - Property Management Backend
+# Verit - Property Management Backend

 A multi-tenant SaaS platform for rental property management built with Express.js, TypeScript, and Drizzle ORM.